208: Lost Continent

 It might just be the Star Wars nerd in me talking, but this could be a reference to 1980’s The Empire Strikes Back, wherein Han Solo uses Luke’s lightsaber to slice open their snow steed, the Tauntaun, so the wounded Skywalker could stay warm while Han built a shelter.
 Yes, Han crammed Luke into the beast’s abdominal cavity.
 And, years later, someone made a sleeping bag based on it.

 Who had the Manhattan?
 And who had the fifteen rum and Diet Cokes?
-Good thing we stocked up in Fargo.
+Good thing we stocked up at Fargo.

 The Manhattan is a cocktail invented in the 1870s at The Manhattan Club in New York City.
 It’s made with whiskey, sweet red vermouth, bitters, and a cherry.
 See above note on the Northwestern pilots.